joy-shi1/sncftms/README.md

 The SNCFTM functions are based on the SNCFTM SAS macro by Sally Picciotto (more information is available [Named Link](https://www.hsph.harvard.edu/causal/software/ "here").

 Please see the data example as an illustration of how the data must be set up to run these models.

+Simulations to assess the performance of these models are also available.
+Data were generated according to the following DAGs: